-If your steering wheel vibrates at certain speeds, the steering feels heavier than it is use to, or your tyres seem to be wearing quickly or unevenly, there's little doubt your car requires a wheel alignment or balance.
+If your steering wheel vibrates at certain speeds, or the steering feels heavier than before; or if your tyres seem to be wearing quickly or unevenly, there's little doubt that your car requires a wheel alignment or wheel balance.

-Put simply, a poor wheel alignment means your tyres may not be running smoothly on the road surface or that your four wheels are trying to head in slightly different directions.
+Put simply, a poor wheel alignment means that your tyres are not running smoothly on the road surface or that your four wheels are trying to head in slightly different directions.

-Wheel balance on the other hand is the balance of the rotating mass of tyre and wheel.
-Poor wheel balance not only prevents the tyres from running smoothly on the road surface, but also affects both the car's behaviour tyre wear.
-Balance and general alignment issues create noticeably different wear patterns on the tyres.
+Wheel balance, on the other hand, is the balance of the rotating mass of a tyre and wheel - i.e. the wheel is not balanced as it is turning.
+Poor wheel balance also prevents the tyres from running smoothly on the road surface, but the effects on the behaviour of your car and the wear on tyres are markedly different.

-Deterioration of wheel alignment and wheel balance may occur gradually or instantly as a result of an impact or component failure.
-The effect of this deterioration may range from a barely noticeable shimmy in the steering to a violent vibration of the car and severe pulling towards one side of the road.
+Deterioration of wheel alignment and wheel balance may occur gradually and imperceptibly, or instantly as a result of an impact or component failure.
+The effect of this deterioration may range from a barely noticeable shimmy in the steering, to a violent vibration of the car and severe pulling towards one side of the road.

-Whatever the signs, poor wheel alignment or balance detracts from the overall performance and ride quality of your car.
-It reduces fuel economy, places greater stress on the other components and can greatly reduce the life of your tyres.
-In the worst case a poor wheel alignment may reduce new tyre life from 80,000km down to 8,000km and increase fuel consumption by up to 30%.
+Whatever the signs, poor wheel alignment or wheel balance detracts from the overall performance and ride quality of your car, reduces fuel economy, places greater stress on the other components and can greatly reduce the life of your tyres.
+In the worst case, a poor wheel alignment may reduce the life of new tyres from 80,000km down to 8,000km and increase fuel consumption by up to 30%.